bastienff/weather-app/README.md

 2. **Set environment variables:**

-   Create a `.env.local` file in the project root and add any required variables (e.g. API keys).
+   Copy `.env.example` to you own `.env` file in the project root and add any required variables (e.g. API keys).

 3. **Start the development server:**